neynarxyz/go-sdk/generated/hub-api/docs/MessageAPI.md

 )

 func main() {
-	body := os.NewFile(1234, "some_file") // *os.File | A Message is a delta operation on the Farcaster network.
+	body := os.NewFile(1234, "some_file") // []byte | A Message is a delta operation on the Farcaster network.
 The message protobuf is an envelope that wraps a MessageData object and contains a hash and signature which can verify its authenticity.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)